Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Interdependent Critical Infrastructure and Attack Model

 \subsection{Cyber System}

 To monitor the state variables in \eqref{eq:interCI}, a cyber system is needed.
 For the considered ICI , the cyber system will consist of a number of sensors spread around the ICI and collecting different measurements from the ICI's components.
 Sensors and meters in the power infrastructure measure the instantaneous frequency of the generator, the mechanical input power to the generator, and the line powers between the generators.
 In the natural gas and water CI, sensors collect the outlet pressure, and inlet flow rate of each pipeline.
-As shown in Fig. \ref{fig_ICI}, we consider a sensor network that is used to collect data from the ICI and send it to a central server.
-Each area in Fig. \ref{fig_ICI} corresponds to the set of all neighboring.
+As shown in Fig. \ref{fig:ICIexample}, we consider a sensor network that is used to collect data from the ICI and send it to a central server.
 The sensor data collected from each CI can be expressed as a linear equation of the states of the ICI, as follows:

-where $ \boldsymbol{x}(t) $ is given in \eqref{eq:interCI}, and $ \boldsymbol{y} $ is a vector of all the sensor data at each time instant, and $ \boldsymbol{C} $ is a matrix relating the states to the sensor data.
-However, due to the inaccuracy in measurements and the process noise in the infrastructure, the owner of each CI must estimate the system state at each time instant.
+where $ \boldsymbol{x}(t) $ is given in \eqref{eq:interCI}, and $ \boldsymbol{y}(t) \in \mathbb{R}^{p\times 1} $ is a $ p\times 1 $ vector of all the sensor data at each time instant, $\bar{\boldsymbol{C}} \in \mathbb{R}^{p\times n} $ is a $ {p\times n} $ matrix for converting the states to the sensor data and $ p $ is the total number of sensors in ICI.
+However, due to the inaccuracy in measurements and the process noise in the infrastructure as well as possibility of $ {\bar{\boldsymbol{C}}} $ not being full rank, the owner of each CI must estimate the system state at each time instant.
 Due to the interdependence between the CIs, their owners have to share the collected data from the components with a single administrator who has access to the ICI model \cite{zanella2014internet}.
-Note that a lack of cooperation between the owners of the CIs can yield estimation error since the administrator will not be able to capture the interdependencies.
-Considering the process and measurement noise, and also the discrete sensor data, we can rewrite the state-space model equations and the sensor outputs as a discrete linear dynamic system:
+Note that a lack of cooperation between the owners of the CIs can yield estimation error since the administrator will not be able to capture the interdependencies. {While \eqref{eq:interCI} and \eqref{eq:sensor} capture the physical and cyber behavior of the ICI, however, they do not consider the process and measurement noise, and also the discrete sensor data.
+Thus, here, we transform the continuous state-space model equations and the sensor outputs to a discrete model using a bilinear transformation \cite{williams2007linear}}: